-On Wednesday we'll examine this formula and see what it tells us.....
+• Next, we'll examine this formula and see what it tells us.....

-In particular we'll calculate the K{α} and K{β} transition energies of a particular element.

-Then we'll discuss how well our results agree with experiments and look at a PIXE spectrum for a single element
+- We'll calculate the K{α} and K{β} transition energies of a particular element. - Then we'll discuss how well our results agree with experiments and look at a PIXE spectrum for a single element